 Jeremy Chan is an Australian pianist and vocal coach based in New York City.
-As an accompanist, Mr. Chan has been praised as “superb, summoning about as much color as can possibly be coaxed out” (New York Classical Review).
+He has been praised as “superb, summoning about as much color as can possibly be coaxed out” (New York Classical Review).

-An active advocate for contemporary music, Mr. Chan has been involved in the world premieres of pieces by Yehudi Wyner, Frank Lerdahl, Bruce Saylor, Z. Randall Stroope, René Clausen while his own compositions have earned him recognition from the Fellowship of Australian Composers.
-Mr. Chan appears on the NAXOS label.
+An active advocate for contemporary music, Jeremy has been involved in the world premieres of pieces by Yehudi Wyner, Frank Lerdahl, Bruce Saylor, Z. Randall Stroope, René Clausen while his own compositions have earned him recognition from the Fellowship of Australian Composers.
+Jeremy appears on the NAXOS label.

-Mr. Chan received degrees from Queens College, Manhattan School of Music and additional training at the Georg Solti Accademia, Tanglewood Music Center, Toronto Summer Music Festival Academy and the Vancouver International Song Institute.
+Jeremy received degrees from Queens College, Manhattan School of Music and has been awarded fellowships for further training at Tanglewood Music Center, The Juilliard School, Georg Solti Accademia, Toronto Summer Music Festival Academy and the Vancouver International Song Institute.